outde-xyz/website/content/Discussions/2019-12-31-Rawski_Marr.md

 Marr's computational centrality can be a great equalizer for linguists and neuroscientists.
 As someone who interacts daily with neuroscientists, when linguistic knowledge is framed computationally, they are hooked, and often surprised that linguists care about these things.
-We have extremely good insights on problems neuroscientists care about, that they can't get answers about from the psychologists.
+Linguists have extremely good insights on problems neuroscientists care about, that they can't get answers about from the psychologists.
 And they have many good insights on cognitive problems linguists care about but can't answer using the tools they have.
 In my opinion, the 2020s should be the decade when linguists and neuroscientists should be working together as much as possible (and not just when we borrow their fMRI).
 This is extremely important given the rise of Distibuted Computation/Connectionism Part 2.